slack-duckbot/slack_changebot/README.md

 # changebot v0.3

-## Running the stack under Docker
+## Running the stack locally under Docker

 With Docker you can run the whole stack locally without having to install any of the following: Python, Flask, Redis, RQ.

 ### Prepping your dev machine

 1. Install the latest version of [Docker Desktop](https://docs.docker.com/get-docker/)
 2. Sign-in Docker to your DockerHub account (or create one if you don't have one)

 ### Running the stack

 #### Build

 Before running for the first time, you will need to build the Docker images and services for Docker Compose to use.
 Do this:

 ```
 $ docker-compose build
 ```